TheDoctor0/CoDMod/README.md

 In both cases with ReHLDS and ReGameDLL also installed.

+## Documentation
+Docs for all natives and forwards are available in [cod.inc](https://github.com/TheDoctor0/CoDMod/blob/master/cod.inc).

+It is recommended to read it, as there are many build-in features that make writing classes, items and others plugins much easier.

 ## Configuration
 The configuration can be changed by cvars loaded from [cod_mod.cfg](https://github.com/TheDoctor0/CoDMod/blob/master/resources/addons/amxmodx/configs/cod_mod.cfg).